Can I work at the library?

 Responsibilities include assisting patrons at the front desk, answering the phone, giving basic information, directing questions to an appropriate employee, checking materials in and out of the library system, accurately shelving library materials using the Dewey Decimal Classification System, carrying out opening/closing procedures, collecting materials from book drops, restocking printers and copy machines, cleaning and organizing shelves, helping patrons with minor technology related issues, and other duties as needed.

-Student employees will be expected to serve on a library team to complete special projects and professional development after their first semester of employment.
+Student employees will be expected to take on additional levels of responsibility after their first semester of employment, including completion of special projects, team assignments, and professional development.
 Librarians and library staff may also assign student employees to various projects.

 QUALIFICATIONS: